walmartlabs/concord-website/docs/plugins/confluence.md

 - `spaceKey` - string, Required - identifying key for a `Confluence` space.
 - `pageTitle` - string, Required - title of a page that you intend to update.
 - `pageUpdate` - string, Required - content used to update an existing page.
 - `version` - Integer, Required - next version of a page.
-If `current version` of a page is `2` and you want to update its content using `updatePage` action, `version` would be `3` in that case.
+If `current version` of a page is `2` and you want to update its content using `updatePage` action, `version` is `3`.

 <a name="addCommentsToPage"/>

 ## Add a comment

-The CONFLUENCE task can be used to add comments to an existing page with the `addCommentsToPage` action.
+The `addCommentsToPage` action can be used to add a comment to an existing page.

 ```yaml
 flows: